eliasbagley/eliasbagley.github.io/_posts/2015-10-24-bintray-ci.markdown

     "git push --tags".execute([], project.rootDir)
 }
 ```

+Next, set this as the script to be run for CI:

 ```bash
 # Fill this in with the path to your Android SDK.
 May not be necessary if this environment variable is already populated